Web Server vs Application Server: Introduction

 Logging and Monitoring: Web servers keep logs of traffic and access patterns to analyze and optimize performance.

-Popular Examples of Web Servers
+Common Web Servers

 Several open-source web servers are widely used across industries.
 Some of the most popular include: